Gemäldegalerie Alte Meister: Collection

 Some 750 paintings, or 40 percent of the entire collection, are exhibited in the gallery.
 They date from the 15th to the 18th centuries.
 Paintings from the 19th century onwards are displayed in the New Masters Gallery (Gemäldegalerie Neue Meister) in the Albertinum.

 Renaissance and Baroque masterpieces by Italian painters such as Raphael, Titian, Giorgione, Correggio, Tintoretto and Guercino are displayed.
 The collection contains a large number of 17th-century Flemish and Dutch paintings by Rubens, Rembrandt, Jordaens, Van Dyck and Vermeer.
 Outstanding works by German, French and Spanish painters are also among the gallery's attractions.

 With 58 paintings by Lucas Cranach the Elder and Lucas Cranach the Younger, the gallery houses the world's largest collection of Cranach paintings.
 Panels and canvases of the early Renaissance are also exhibited, including the recently restored Saint Sebastian by Antonello da Messina.

 The color of the walls is used to structure the collection.
 Italian artwork is exhibited in rooms with deep red walls.
 Dutch and Flemish paintings are shown on green backgrounds.
-Spanish and French pictures from the 17th century are displayed on gray walls.
+Spanish and French pictures from the 17th century are displayed on blue walls.